Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 49ers stats and trends

-- San Francisco has covered the spread on two occasions this season.
+- So far this year San Francisco has two wins against the spread.

-- This season, the 49ers are winless ATS when entering a game as an underdog of 3.5 points or more.
+- This season, the 49ers are winless against the spread when entering a game as an underdog of 3.5 points or more.

-- San Francisco's games this season have hit the over on five of eight set point totals (62.5%).
+- San Francisco's games this year have hit the over on five of eight set point totals (62.5%).

 - When San Francisco puts up more than 21.8 points, it is 1-2 against the spread and 2-1 overall.

-- In games that San Francisco churns out over 348.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- When San Francisco piles up more than 348.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- This season the 49ers have turned the ball over 14 times, while the Rams have forced 14 turnovers.
+- The 49ers have 14 giveaways this season, while the Rams have 14 takeaways.

 Home and road insights

-- San Francisco is winless against the spread, and 0-4 overall, at home this season.
+- At home this season, San Francisco is winless against the spread, and 0-4 overall.

-- In three of four games at home this year, San Francisco has hit the over.
+- In four home games this year, San Francisco has hit the over three times.

-- Los Angeles is 4-0 overall, with two wins against the spread, away from home.
+- On the road, Los Angeles has two wins against the spread and is 4-0 overall.

 - The Rams have one win ATS (1-2) on the road as 3.5-point favorites or more.

-- This year, in four away games, Los Angeles has hit the over twice.
+- In four away games this season, Los Angeles has gone over the total twice.

 Powered by Data Skrive.